Multifamily Real Estate Accounting: A Complete Guide

 You might allocate them evenly across all units or use a method based on each unit’s square footage.
 The right approach depends on your property and your management strategy.
 The key is to be consistent.
 This allows you to accurately calculate the net operating income (NOI) on a per-unit basis, giving you a much clearer picture of which units are your strongest performers and helping you keep your finances organized.

-Handle Security Deposits and Tenant Charges
+Properly Handling Security Deposits and Tenant Fees

 Handling security deposits is a critical area where investors can easily make mistakes.
 A security deposit is not your income.
 It is a liability on your balance sheet because it’s money you owe back to the tenant, assuming they leave the unit in good condition.
 Many states have strict laws requiring you to hold these funds in a separate escrow account.
 Mixing security deposits with your operating funds can lead to legal trouble and messy bookkeeping.